 The founding document for the San Francisco Bay Trail, circa 1989.

-This resource outlines the guiding principles of designing and developing the Bay Trail to achieve its vision as a regional shoreline trail for bicyclists and walkers.
+This award-winning resource outlines the guiding principles of designing and developing the Bay Trail to achieve its vision as a regional shoreline trail for bicyclists and walkers.
 It includes examples of design solutions for common trail design issues.

 PDF (High res, 56MB)